hawkinsw/CS5138/Notes/DecodeMovsd.md

 This instruction will

-1. read from memory 8 bytes of data whose contents represent a double-precision floating point value (green) and
+1. mov a scalar double-precision floating point value (gold)
+2. from memory at a specific address (green) and
 2. write that value to `xmm2` (red).

 Remember our assumptions above, that the effective address source operand of the instruction we are analysing is `0x48317`?
 Let's add another assumption that the contents in memory at that address are